oh-data-sci/planet_hackathon/README.md

 we tried to:

-- fetch multband satellite imagery via the planet.com api:
+- fetch multiband satellite imagery via the planet.com api:
 	- limit the data volume and optimise download speeds by using clipping
 	- only images within the area of interest
+	- then reduce the area of interest to cut down data volumes and processing times
 	- only images with clear skies
-	- only one image per 2 weeks
+	- ~~only one image per 2 weeks~~
-	- should cover the area of interest
-	- should range from october (when wells should be full) through may (the driest period)
+	- collect from october 2019 (when wells should be full) through may 2020 (the driest period of the year)
-- compute, for the images the pixel ndwi (a "water index" based on ratio of near infrared and green channel)
+- compute, for the images the pixel ndwi
+	+ ndwi: a "water index" based on ratio of difference between near infrared and green channel and their sum,
+	+ ndwi: like ndvi, but substitute red and green: (green - ir)/(green+ir)

-- find a sensible threshold value, filter spots with a high ndwi, and count their area.
+- find a sensible threshold ndwi value
+- filter spots with a high ndwi,
+- and count their area for each image
+- track the water area over time.
+- mark the date when >50% of wells are dry.

 # files included
 data files are excluded from this repository.

 - `first_exploration.ipynb` reads and parses locations from the included `kml` files.
 - `download_aoi_from_geojson.ipynb` reads the a geojson file containing the area of interest polygon and converts to query to planet.com api.
--
+-  `rasterio_testing.ipynb` playing with pixel values to compute ndwi.

 # lessons learned

 - `fastkml` is not a good way to read and extract data from `kml` files, use `elementree` and treat like `xml` instead.